-My introduction to playing baseball came on a warm April morning in 1958.
-It was a Saturday and I was watching my favorite show, THE THREE STOOGES with my older brother.
-My father entered the living room of our house on Falmouth Foresides and b shut off the Zenith black-and-white.
+My introduction to baseball came on a warm Saturday morning in April of 1958.
+My older brother and and I was watching my favorite show, THE THREE STOOGES.
+Moe was slapping Larry and Curley.
+My father entered the living room of our house on Falmouth Foresides and shut off the Zenith black-and-white.

 “It’s too nice a day to waste in front of the boob tube.”

 Coming from the age of radio my father hated TV’s grasp on his children.

 “No, buts.
 I have something for you both out in the backyard.”